AdobeDocs/pass.en/help/accountiq/export-acc-information.md

 To export the account sharing information of subscribers:

-1. Define a desired segment following the steps in [How to define segment and select timeinterval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation from [segment and timeinterval](/help/accountiq/segments-timeinterval.md) panel.
+1. Define a desired segment following the steps in [How to define segment and select time interval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation from [segment and time interval](/help/accountiq/segments-timeinterval.md) panel.

 1. Select the **[!UICONTROL Export top 1000 accounts]** option to export the account information for 1000 subscribers with highest sharing probability.